learnk8s/learnk8s.io/src/persistent-connections/content.md

 // Make queries to the clustered MySQL database
 ```

-As you can imagine, several other protocols open a single connection at the time and reuse it.
+As you can imagine, several other protocols work over long-lived TCP connections.

 Here you can read a few examples: